Sanchit611/testing/README.md

 ## 1. Identification

-**Q: Name of idea**
+**Name of idea**
-A: Multi-Period Optimisation (MPO) Fit Function.
+Multi-Period Optimisation (MPO) Fit Function.

-**Q: Slack channel**
+**Slack channel**
-A: Not specified in the supplied materials (not applicable / to be filled by author).
+Not specified in the supplied materials (not applicable / to be filled by author).

-**Q: preTQ100m_xxx label name**
+**preTQ100m_xxx label name**
-A: `preTQ100m_mpo_fit`.
+`preTQ100m_mpo_fit`.

-**Q: Author(s)**
+**Author(s)**
-A: Sanchit Narang, Alankar Meshram.
+Sanchit Narang, Alankar Meshram.

-**Q: Function type (filter, fit, post-processing, other)**
-A: **Fit** function (a `fit_function` class with `fit()` + `construct_preA()`).
+**Function type (filter, fit, post-processing, other)** **Fit** function (a `fit_function` class with `fit()` + `construct_preA()`).
 It also embeds a portfolio-construction optimizer inside `construct_preA`, but in the TQ100m pipeline it is registered as a fit function (filter -> **fit** -> post-processing).

 ---

 ## 2. Idea & hypothesis

-**Q: Describe the idea in one paragraph.**
+**Describe the idea in one paragraph.**
-A: Standard mean-variance optimisation (MVO) is *single-period*: it optimises today's portfolio in isolation, ignoring how positions must evolve over the coming days.
+Standard mean-variance optimisation (MVO) is *single-period*: it optimises today's portfolio in isolation, ignoring how positions must evolve over the coming days.
 This produces high day-to-day turnover, because a position taken today can be reversed tomorrow when the next single-period solve flips its sign.
 The MPO fit function instead forecasts each stock's **cumulative excess return over H future horizons (H = 10 days)** using a bank of per-horizon ridge models, and then solves a **single multi-period quadratic program** that jointly chooses the portfolio path `x[1..H]`.
 The objective trades expected return against factor risk, distance from a baseline MVO portfolio, **turnover versus yesterday's positions**, and a coupling penalty that keeps consecutive horizons close to each other.
 The decay-weighted aggregate `x̄` of the per-horizon solutions becomes the preA.
 The net effect is a **low-turnover, path-aware preA** with the same or better information ratio at matched turnover.

-**Q: What is the intuition or market hypothesis behind the idea - why should it work?**
+**What is the intuition or market hypothesis behind the idea - why should it work?**
-A: A signal that is informative about *both* tomorrow's and next week's returns should be traded smoothly rather than churned.
+A signal that is informative about *both* tomorrow's and next week's returns should be traded smoothly rather than churned.
 By looking H days ahead and penalising path movement, the optimiser only trades when the multi-horizon forecast genuinely changes - it does not react to one-day noise that the next day's solve would undo.
 Crucially, turnover falls as H increases **even with the explicit turnover penalty switched off** (`k_tvr = 0`), which shows the turnover reduction is a genuine multi-period effect, not just a penalty artefact.

-**Q: What existing function variants does it build on, replace, or extend?**
+**What existing function variants does it build on, replace, or extend?**
-A: It extends the existing single-period **MVO fit** (baseline `run_mvo_qp`) by (a) replacing the alpha-weight perturbation with **stock-level return forecasting** via ridge, and (b) wrapping the result in a **multi-period QP** (`fast_fit`).
+It extends the existing single-period **MVO fit** (baseline `run_mvo_qp`) by (a) replacing the alpha-weight perturbation with **stock-level return forecasting** via ridge, and (b) wrapping the result in a **multi-period QP** (`fast_fit`).
 The MVO weights are still computed and used only as the *baseline anchor* `x_mvo_base` (any model can be used here).
 Conceptually it follows Boyd et al., *Multi-Period Trading via Convex Optimization* (arXiv:1705.00109).

 ---

 ## 3. Implementation overview

-**Q: Describe implementation of the idea in as much detail as you think necessary. / List the high-level steps of the function.**
+**Describe implementation of the idea in as much detail as you think necessary. / List the high-level steps of the function.**
-A: High-level pipeline:
+High-level pipeline:

 **`fit()`, run per rebalance date:**
 1. Select alphas where `filter_matrix[:, col_i] > 0`.